Th-fronting: Uses

-Up until the late 20th century th-fronting was common in speakers of Australian English from North Brisbane and the Sunshine Coast of Queensland.
+Up until the late 20th century, th-fronting was common in speakers of Australian English from North Brisbane and the Sunshine Coast of Queensland.
 This may stem from the relatively high number of London cockneys who settled there during the Queensland gold rushes of the 19th century.
 The practice is gradually dying out as the influx of interstate and international immigrants increases.

 Example

-The following is a sample of a speaker of the Cockney accent who has th-fronting:
+The following is a sample of a speaker of the Cockney accent who has th-fronting (affected words are in bold):